RennyDemmy/rpkg/README.md

 --setup/-s to establish the /sourcescript directory (needed for downloading scripts using --update/-u argument)

---update/-u is to update the scripts
+--update/-u is to update the scripts (supposedly) by cleaning the /sourcescript directory